tutek1/DTLabs/08_UI/lab08.md

 ### Gradient and Progress Tint
-The last thing I want to do with the `HPBar` is to make the progress bar change color from **green to red** based on the amount of hp.
+The last thing I want to do with the `HPBar` is to make the progress bar change color from **green to red** based on the amount of HP.

 **Add** a new `@export` variable to `hud.gd`:
 ```GDScript